sophiebatten123/Tutoring-Hub/README.md

 - Warning - YouTube video included.
 This warning was not fixed as the YouTube video contains subtitles.

 All errors were removed from the website as a result of using this software.

+# Future Features

+Tutor Hub has a few opportunities for development that would complement the sites' purpose.
+These include:

+- Users would benefit from the option to 'rearrange' lesson bookings as opposed to just having the option to cancel them.
+- Users would benefit from receiving email confirmation when a lesson has been successfully booked.
+- Users would benefit from the ability to share good work on the site, this would help contribute to the community ethos.

 # Deployment